-“NLC” stands for “noctilucent clouds”, which are, as the photo above (taken last July) and their name both suggest, clouds that shine at night.
+“NLC” stands for “noctilucent clouds”, which are, as the photo above (taken in July 2012) and their name both suggest, clouds that shine at night.
 They aren’t water droplet clouds tho; they’re clouds of ice crystals and dust, that form way, way up in the atmosphere, much higher than ‘normal’ clouds.
 This means that they are illuminated by the Sun’s rays long after we have seen it set – hence “nocti” and “lucent”. :-)

 Most NLC displays are modest affairs, restricted to a few bands or patches of glowing cloud hovering almost reluctantly above the northern horizon.
 But if you’re lucky enough to catch a major display of NLC this summer, like the one I photographed above, you’ll have to pinch yourself to prove you’re not dreaming, because trust me, that is something wonderful to behold..!

 So, how do you see these magnificent things?

 The good news is you don’t ‘need’ *anything*.
 No telescope, no binoculars – nothing.
 An NLC display is visible to the naked eye.
 Having said that, a pair of binoculars is great to use on NLC, because they have very fine, very intricate, very beautiful structure – wisps, curls, streamers and billows – that can’t really be seen well with just the naked eye.
 So, get hold of a pair of binoculars soon (that pair you have stuffed in a corner under the stairs, or in the garage, will do fine) and you’ll be all set.
 NLC are very photogenic too, and you can photograph bright displays with a hand-held digital camera, but you really need a digital SLR to take good NLC photographs.
 But the bottom line is this – to see NLC all you need are your eyes, and a clear night.